Logmanager documentation

 Insert a test message

-You can get a test message in: Logs ‣ Dashboards ‣ and then open any dashboard and find the message received in Logmanager you want to test.
+You can get a test message in: Logs ‣ Dashboards ‣ and then open any dashboard and find the message you want to test received in Logmanager.
 The message must be copied in JSON format, which can be found in the event overview.

-Please be aware that testing window only shows live result of test message of your specific classifier.
-Message is propably gonna me modified at Parsers and can be also modified at Alerts.
+Please be aware that the testing window only shows live result of the test message of your specific classifier.
+The message is propably gonna be modified at Parsers and can be also modified at Alerts.

-Please be also aware that tags are not stripped from test message in test process.
-Due to this behaviour final message can have less tags.
+Please also be aware that tags are not stripped from test messages in test process.
+Due to this behaviour, the final message can have less tags.

 Deleting a classification